Alessandra Ambrosio: Television and film appearances

 Ambrosio has made several television appearances, notably a cameo as herself on HBO's Entourage; The Late Late Show with Craig Kilborn;

 Late Night with Conan O'Brien; A guest judge on Project Runway Season 2: Team Lingerie and twice on The Tyra Banks Show.
 She also appeared on America's Next Top Model in the series' 20th cycle.

 In 2006, she had a cameo in the box-office hit film Casino Royale, appearing briefly as Tennis Girl #1.
 Ambrosio guest-starred on the How I Met Your Mother episode "The Yips" on 26 November 2007 with her fellow Victoria's Secret Angels Adriana Lima, Selita Ebanks, Marisa Miller, Miranda Kerr, and Heidi Klum.
 She also made a cameo appearance during the New Girl episode "Prince".

 Ambrosio made her acting debut in the Brazilian telenovela Verdades Secretas, which premiered on Rede Globo on 8 June 2015, playing the role of former top model Samia.
 She appeared as herself in the 2016 film, Teenage Mutant Ninja Turtles: Out of the Shadows.

 Personal life

 Ambrosio became engaged to American businessman Jamie Mazur, founder of RE/DONE jeans, in 2008.
 The couple have a daughter (born 2008) and a son (born 2012).
 Ambrosio announced on 27 March 2018 that she and Mazur had split.

 Ambrosio serves as an ambassador for the National Multiple Sclerosis Society.

 In March 2019, Ambrosio launched her beachwear brand, GAL Floripa, in partnership with her sister, Aline, and her childhood friend, Gisele Cória.

 In November 2020, Ambrosio revealed that she had acquired American citizenship.

+In summer 2026, Ambrosio got engaged to Australian jewellery designer Buck Palmer.